 LUCAS: Yeah.
 Funeral for our childhoods.

 EL: Not my childhood.
 I didn’t get to see Star Wars ’til… wait, how old was I, Mike?
-That Thanksgiving you came up for the weekend and you brought all those tapes and we got sick to our stomachs on microwaved popcorn…
+That Thanksgiving.
+You came up for the weekend.
+Brought all those tapes.
+We got sick to our stomachs on microwaved popcorn.

 A little wisp of a smile floats over MIKE’s face.
 He turns his eyes to EL, tender, and squeezes her arm.